 - cut down on the initial drying time

-- gelatinize the starch within the turmeric to make it firmer
+- gelatinize the starch to make it firmer

-- to allow it’s golden yellow colour to spread through the root more evenly
+- to allow it’s a golden yellow color to spread through the root more evenly

-Turmeric is boiled for between 45 minutes to an hour in either a copper, iron or earthenware vat with enough water to ensure that all the rhizomes are submerged slightly.
-The drying process takes between 10 to 15 days and involves the turmeric fingers to dry in the sun on bamboo mats.
-After the sun drying they are essentially ready to either be sold as a whole or ground into a powder.
+The root is boiled for between 45 minutes to an hour in either a copper, iron or earthenware vat with enough water to ensure that all the rhizomes are submerged slightly.
+The drying process takes between 10 to 15 days and involves the root fingers to dry in the sun on bamboo mats.
+After the sun drying they are essentially ready to either be sold as a whole or ground into turmeric powder.

 Turmeric is rich in minerals and incredibly potent in plant secondary compounds.
 Nutritionally speaking it is a complex herb/spice, on average containing;

 It contains traces of various vitamins and minerals, however, it is richest in its sources of manganese, iron, vitamin B6, copper, fiber and potassium.
 Though the amounts may seem minimal one does not need to take a great deal of turmeric or curcumin to receive the benefits from this golden root.